Parameters not empirically identifiable or distinguishable, including correlation between Gaussian observations: Examples from the literature

 Whereas distinguishability results are mostly negative, \cite{Donoho88} constructs a consistent estimator of the number of modes (Corollary of Theorem 3.4) and shows therefore that the number of modes is identifiable from data, but consistency is not uniform, and for fixed $n$ only a lower bound for $J(P)$ can be given.

 The key ingredient for Donoho's results (as well as the result of \cite{BahSav56}) is the richness of ${\cal P}$.
-If ${\cal P}$ is suitably constrained by assumptions, the functionals can be identified from data; however it cannot be identified from data whether such assumptions hold. \end{example}
+If ${\cal P}$ is suitably constrained by assumptions, the functionals can be empirically identified; however it cannot be empirically identified whether such assumptions hold. \end{example}

 \begin{example} \cite{SpGlSc93,RSSW03} deal with the possibility to infer the presence or absence of causal arrows in a graphical model.
 Chapter 4 of \cite{SpGlSc93} is about ``statistical indistinguishability''.
 They define several indistinguishability concepts of different strengths for the problem of identifying the causal graph.
-As classical identifiability, these concepts regard the model, not making reference to observable data, but identifiability from data is also of key interest regarding the issue how much can be inferred about the causal relationship between observed variables in the presence of an unobserved confounder.
+As classical identifiability, these concepts regard the model, not making reference to observable data, but empirical identifiability is also of key interest regarding the issue how much can be inferred about the causal relationship between observed variables in the presence of an unobserved confounder.

 \cite{RSSW03} show that in several situations ``uniformly consistent tests'' do not exist, whereas ``pointwise consistent tests'' exist; the latter however do not allow to distinguish presence or absence of causal arrows for any fixed $n$ uniformly over the possible parameters. ``Consistent tests'' are procedures that can have outcomes 0 (``accept absence of arrow''), 1 (``reject absence or arrow''), or 2 (``inconclusive'').
 Their Example 2 is very simple and most instructive.
 Assume observed binary random variables $X$ and $Y$ and a categorical unobserved confounder $Z$.
 The existence of a causal arrow between $X$ and $Y$ is operationalised by a parameter $\theta^*$ encoding the strength of the causal effect, where $\theta^*=0$ means that there is no causal arrow.
 There are eight different possible causal graphs encoding the possible conditional independence structures (Fig. 3 in \cite{RSSW03}).
 The authors assume that the distribution is faithful to the graph, meaning that there are not more independence relationships in the distribution than encoded in the graph.